Bizarre Business Ideas That Actually Made Millions

 Key Features:

-- Bubble wrapped, sensitive to everything and everyone; free-swing sports bra and ride-snap therapy; fragiles on a wobbly shelf and brain baskets wired to be smashed.
+• Bubble-wrapped, sensitive to everything and everyone; a sports bra that swings freely and therapy that snaps; fragile things on a shaky shelf and brain baskets ready to be smashed.

 How it earned millions in India: